-Medical Benefit Drugs of gender dysphoria when the individual has tried and failed testosterone gel 1%, testosterone gel 1.62% (e.g., Androgel), OR testosterone gel 2% (e.g., Fortesta)
+Medical Benefit Drugs Testopel (testosterone pellets) Testopel (testosterone pellets) may be considered SC implant medically necessary for individuals assigned male at birth OR individuals assigned female at birth for the treatment of gender dysphoria when the individual has tried and failed testosterone gel 1%, testosterone gel 1.62% (e.g., Androgel), OR testosterone gel 2% (e.g., Fortesta) Wound Care Nexobrid (anacaulase-bcdb) Nexobrid (anacaulase-bcdb) may be considered medically necessary to treat deep partial thickness or full thickness thermal burns when documentation in the medical records supports the following: Quantity does not exceed 110 grams per 30 days

 Drug Investigational As listed Use of the drugs for conditions not listed in this policy are considered investigational.
-The medications listed in this policy are subject to the product's US Food and Drug Administration (FDA) dosage and administration prescribing information.
+The medications listed in this policy are subject to the product's US Food and Drug Administration (FDA) dosage and administration prescribing information unless noted otherwise for the medication under the medical necessity criteria.